Iranian Armenia (1502–1828)

-Iranian Armenia (1502–1828) refers to the period of Eastern Armenia during the early-modern and late-modern era when it was part of the Iranian empire.
+From 1502 to 1828, during the early modern and late modern era, Eastern Armenia was part of the Iranian empire.
 Armenians have a history of being divided since the time of the Byzantine Empire and the Sassanid Empire, in the early 5th century.
 While the two sides of Armenia were sometimes reunited, this became a permanent aspect of the Armenian people.

 Following the Arab and Seljuk conquests of Armenia, the western portion, which was initially part of Byzantium, became eventually part of the Ottoman Empire, otherwise known as Ottoman Armenia, while the eastern portion became and was kept part of the Iranian Safavid Empire, Afsharid Empire and Qajar Empire, until it became part of the Russian Empire in the course of the 19th century, following the Treaty of Turkmenchay of 1828.

 Safavid Empire

 Due to its strategic significance, Armenia was constantly fought over and passed back and forth between the dominion of Iran and the Ottomans.
 At the height of the Ottoman-Persian Wars, Yerevan changed hands fourteen times between 1514 and 1736.

 In 1604, Shah Abbas I pursued a scorched earth campaign against the Ottomans in the Ararat valley.
 The old Armenian town of Julfa in the province of Nakhichevan was taken early in the invasion.
 From there, Abbas' army fanned out across the Araratian plain.
 The Shah pursued a careful strategy, advancing and retreating as the occasion demanded, determined not to risk his enterprise in a direct confrontation with stronger enemy forces.

 While laying siege to Kars, he learned of the approach of a large Ottoman army, commanded by Djghazadé Sinan Pasha.
 The order to withdraw was given; but to deny the enemy the potential to resupply themselves from the land, he ordered the wholesale destruction of the Armenian towns and farms on the plain.
 As part of this, the whole population was ordered to accompany the Iranian army in its withdrawal.
 Some 300,000 people were duly herded to the banks of the Araxes River.
 Julfa was treated as a special case; he entrusted its evacuation to a renegade Georgian prince, Hanis Thahmaz-Ghuli Bek.
 He told Julfa's residents that they had three days to prepare for deportation to Iran; anyone still in town after those three days would be killed.
 Those who attempted to resist the mass deportation were killed outright.
 The Shah had previously ordered the destruction of the only bridge, and although Iranian soldiers helped the Julfaites to cross on horses and camels, the rest of the deportees had to cross on their own, so people were forced into the waters, where a great many drowned, carried away by the currents, before reaching the opposite bank.
 This was only the beginning of their ordeal.
 One eyewitness, Father de Guyan, describes the predicament of the refugees thus: